What are the best exercises to lose weight fast? It doesn’t have to be time spent on a treadmill or elliptical.

 Trainers suggest 20 to 60-minute cardio training sessions to be the safest and most efficient in burning fat and increasing endurance.
 You don’t want to start with an hour-long session on your first day.

 That’s too much if you haven’t worked out in a long time or ever.

 How Many Days a Week Should You Work Out

 The short non-scientific answer is more than you think you should and probably more than you want to. (just being honest)

 Many factors play a role in your workout schedule, your fitness level, work schedule, goals, kids can all affect your routine.
 Here’s a simple breakdown for how frequently you should workout.

-- For health. try moderately intense cardio training 30 minutes a day, five days a week or vigorous intense cardio 20 minutes a day 3 days a week.
+- For health. try moderately intense cardio training 30 minutes a day, five days a week, or vigorously intense cardio 20 minutes a day, three days a week.
 Or mix it up to a routine you feel comfortable with.

 - To maintain your current weight, you need about 20 to 35 minutes of moderate to vigorous aerobic exercise a day.
 Your goal here is to burn 1200 to 2000 calories a week.